GuillaumeJasmin/react-table-hoc-select-cell/README.md

 # Render

-Select data are inject as second parameter of `Cell`
+Select data are injected as second parameter of `Cell`:

 ```js
 render () {